 Start with the basics: what to do before replying.

 Councils often focus on whether the badge was used to benefit the badge holder.
-If a partner uses the badge when the holder is not involved, councils may treat it as misuse.
+If a partner uses the badge when the holder is not involved, councils may treat it as blue badge misuse.

 Risk tends to be higher where the badge holder was clearly not involved, or where the council believes the badge was used for convenience.
 Risk can look different where the parking is genuinely connected to collecting or helping the badge holder.